Tests & Results

 You should only attend one of these hospital clinics for an urgent blood test if:

-• your doctor has instructed you to do so, AND has supplied you with a blood form to bring with you to your appointment.
+• your hospital doctor has instructed you to do so, AND has supplied you with a blood form to bring with you to your appointment.

 Samples

-When dropping off your requested sample then please ensure it is fully labelled and in the correct sample pot - the lab will NOT ACCEPT any samples not in the correct pots.
+When dropping off your requested sample then please ensure it is fully labelled and in the correct sample pot.

 Results of Tests and Investigations